Everything you need to know about CFDs

 The margin requirement may be adjusted with short notice when excessive volatility is experienced.

 Ultimately, the way CFDs work is that any returns will be amplified compared to the posted amount of capital, but losses may also be amplified.
-Traders must carefully analyze the market, and use risk management strategies.
+Traders must carefully analyse the market and use risk management strategies.
 Saxo provides our investors and traders with risk-management features such as stop-loss orders.

 Due to their flexible nature, CFDs can be used for more aggressive trading.
-To the less aggressive trader or investor, CFDs can be used for mitigating risk to exiting positions in times of market volatility.
+For the less aggressive trader or investor, CFDs can be used for mitigating risk, such as when exiting positions in times of market volatility.

 What is CFD financing?

 When you hold a CFD (contract for difference), you agree to settle the price difference between the price when you open the position and the price when you close the position.
-The required margin will get reserved on your account, but you do not pay anything up front.
-There may, however, be a transaction cost (commission), and potentially a financing charge should you keep the position open overnight.
+The required margin will be reserved on your account, but you do not pay anything up front.
+There may however be a transaction cost (commission), and potentially a financing charge should you keep the position open overnight.

 Conversely, if you have a short position, you are credited/paid interest.
 If the position is held overnight, a borrowing cost will be applied to your short CFD positions.
 This borrowing cost is dependent on the liquidity of the stocks and may be zero for assets that are easy to borrow.
 Day trading incurs no financing charges.